Google launches Android P beta

 Dave Burke, vice president of engineering for Android, made the announcement at Google’s I/O 2018 developer conference today.
 Burke discussed three themes for Android P: intelligence, simplicity, and digital well-being.
 He then went through Android P’s various new features, highlighting what’s new in today’s release and how it relates to each theme.

 First up, intelligence.
 App Actions, which try to predict the next action the user wants to take, let developers make their app’s capabilities and content more accessible, so that users can tap into it at the right moment.
-Actions appear to users based on usage and relevance, across multiple the Google search app, Google Play, Google Assistant, and the Android Launcher.
+Actions appear to users based on usage and relevance, across the Google search app, Google Play, Google Assistant, and the Android Launcher.
 They’re called Actions, by the way, because they use the same common intents as Google Assistant actions.

 Android P also introduces Slices.
 A Slice surfaces an app’s user interface inside the Google app’s search results and inside Google Assistant.